Sick-Git/Xecuter3.1/README.md

 Also removes possibility of having flash protect switch on and having to disassemble whole xbox just to flash chip again!
 (X3 has backup flash and external flash protect anyway)

 BOM (bill of materials) added.

+The CPLD firmware has been compiled for you as the software to do this is both complicated for the average user and difficult to get hold of.
+The aim of this github is simply to make this available, easier and a slightly improved X3 overall for people to make themselves.

 Be aware the main flash TSOP chip has a few manufacturers including Fujitsu which have the wrong device ID's for this application.
 Make sure they are AMD made and ID with your supplier.
 (Updates to this github may come in due course to address TSOP ID's to add more ID's)